 These small business or solo Defined Benefit Plans are a big income tax deduction tool for these successful self-employed professionals and business owners.
 Many smart CPAs, tax planners and financial planners have used solo pension plans to ensure the biggest income tax deductions for their wealthy clients.
 Defined Benefit Pension plans are also called a rich man’s luxury, because they provide deductions of around a quarter million dollars.
 Pension plans were officially created by Congress as an income tax and retirement planning tool for high earning, self-employed physicians, professionals and business owners.

 Before we dived into pension plans, though, let’s first understand what retirement plans are.
 There are two kinds of retirement plans – qualified and non-qualified.
 Qualified retirement plans are IRS approved, and you can take income tax deductions off of your contributions to your plan.
-Profit sharing plan, SEP plan, defined benefit plan, solo defined benefit plan, 412i defined benefit plan, cash balance plan are all count as qualified.
+Profit sharing plan, SEP plan, defined benefit plan, solo defined benefit plan, 412(e)(3) defined benefit plan (also known as 412(i) plan), cash balance plan are all count as qualified.
 Non-qualified retirement plans would include a deferred compensation plan, your taxable brokerage or savings accounts.
 You would not be able to take income tax deductions of your contributions to these kinds of accounts or plans.

 In terms of qualified retirement planning options, there are two primary plans – defined contribution plans, and defined benefit plans.
 Defined contribution plans include profit sharing, SEP and 401k retirement plans.